Motal: History

-Motal was in the Kobryn Uezd of Grodno Governorate until the collapse of the Russian Empire in 1917.
-Between World War I and World War II it was in the Drahichyn county of the Polish Polesie Voivodeship.
+After the Partitions of Poland, Motal became part of the Russian Empire.
+It was in the Kobrinsky Uyezd of Grodno Governorate until the collapse of the Russian Empire in 1917.
+Between World War I and World War II it was in the Drohiczyn powiat of the Polish Polesie Voivodeship.
 It is near the center of Polesia which constituted an irregular rectangle of roughly 110 mi from east to west and 50 mi from north to south.

 Motal was a Shtetl.
 In 1937, Motal had 4,297 inhabitants, of whom 1,354 were Jews.
 (Reinharz, 1985).

-During the war an Einsatzgruppen perpetrated a mass execution of the local Jewish community.
+During the war an Einsatzgruppen perpetrated a mass execution of the local Jewish community in the Motal Ghetto.

 The Destruction of Motele (Hurban Motele) was published in Hebrew by the Council of Motele Immigrants in Jerusalem in 1956.
 It was edited by A.L.
 Poliak, Ed.
 Dr. Dov Yarden.
 The book has 87 pages and contains memoirs and events leading up to the destruction of the Jews of Motele in 1942.

 Anshe Motele Congregation, an Orthodox Jewish synagogue, was founded in Chicago on Sept.
 3, 1903, by 14 immigrants who named it after Motel.